trofi/trofi.github.io.gen/posts/301-another-gcc-profiling-bug.md

 somewhere else as well.

 Even before looking at the `gcc` code I knew quite a bit about the
-failure: the identical code folding fails on a functions most of which bodies is not executed: `if (p)` is always `false`.
+failure: the identical code folding fails on a function most of which bodies is not executed: `if (p)` is always `false`.

 Before doing `gcc` bisection I had a look at recent `gcc` commits.